 Shaved ice (Kakigori)

-Shaved ice served with your choice of flavoured syrup.
-Although it’s likely the coloring is synthetic, some brands of flavored syrup used at festivals use honey (ハチミツ入り/hachimitsu iri).
+Shaved ice served with your choice of flavored syrup.
+Although it’s likely the coloring is synthetic, some brands of flavored syrup used at festivals have honey (ハチミツ入り/hachimitsu iri).
 Be sure to order the shaved ice without the condensed milk topping that is sometimes offered.

 Cucumber on a stick